Trithemian Web™

 What made you pursue NFT art?

 I’ve been pursuing my design work since 1972.
-When I first went from pencil and paper to a computer, the most unsettling issue was how to offer an original that was designed using a computer.
+When I first went from pencil and paper to a computer, the most unsettling issue was how to offer an original that was designed with the aid of a computer.
 Back in the day, some curators were saying the artist would have to paint over sixty percent of a computer print to be able to call it an original.
 I could not honor that due to the type of work I do.
 This necessity was later modified, but the issue was never really settled.

 NFT’s changed all that with the introduction of smart contracts and the blockchain.
 I am not pursuing NFT art per se.
 I am doing my work as I always have, but I am now able to incorporate a smart contract through a marketplace to authenticate it.